Revs13/vendor-qualifications/README.md

 - Compute feature similarity scores and rank vendors accordingly.
 - Combine feature similarity and vendor rating to calculate a final score.

-> ⚠️ Note: This project is a prototype and may not fully handle all datasets or edge cases yet.

 ## Key Features Implemented

 - CSV ingestion and preprocessing for key columns: `product_name`, `main_category`, `Features`, `rating`.